vitei/Usagi/README.md

 1. Reset to ensure environment variable changes take effect

+1. Ensure you have up-to-date drivers and have installed the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home#windows)

 1. Follow the instructions in that projects README.md

 Current Version 0.2.1